Overhead line closure with mutual induction

 i_2 = hcat(results["i_a_2"].value,results["i_b_2"].value,results["i_c_2"].value,results["sum_i_2"].value);

-Graphs of tripled zero-sequence currents at measuring points 1 and 2 (beginning of the overhead line on the side of substation A):
+Graphs of tripled currents of the zero sequence at measurement points 1 and 2 (the beginning of the overhead line from the side of the substation):

 p1 = plot(sim_time, [i_1mut[:,4] i_1[:,4]], label = [L"3I_0(система\,1)" L"3I_0(система\,2)"],